ivan-zapreev/Distributed-Translation-Infrastructure/demo/no-tls/README.md

 ## Deployment

-All the server are run on localhost but use different ports.
+All the servers are run on localhost but use different ports.
 The following deployment is ensured by the corresponding configuration files:

 - **ws://localhost:9001** - `bpbd-server -c ./configs/server.1.cfg` translating *German* to *French*;
 - **ws://localhost:9002** - `bpbd-server -c ./configs/server.2.cfg` translating *Chinese* to *English*;